 High Purity & Ultrapure Water Piping Guide

-If you are unsure which system is right for you, or you have questions about your water softening, deionization, reverse osmosis or other ultapure water treatment or piping, we offer engineering site visits to help consult you in designing the perfect ultra pure water system including piping, pumps, tanks, flow rates and water treatment equipment.
+If you are unsure which microfiltration system is right for you, or you have questions about your water softening, deionization, reverse osmosis or other ultapure water treatment or piping, we offer engineering site visits to help consult you in designing the perfect ultra pure water system including piping, pumps, tanks, flow rates and water treatment equipment.
 You may decide to completely outsource your ultrapure water needs with a Build, Own, Operate service designed and operated by Nancrede Engineering Company.

 The following high purity piping guide, developed by Nancrede Engineering Company, is a series of piping recommendations for corresponding high purity and ultra high purity water treatment applications as well as the maximum temperatures that the piping can accommodate.
 It is also very important that high purity or ultrapure water pipe fitting joints must not utilize chemical (solvent) bonding techniques or threads for assembly.
 Fitting joints must be accomplished with a heat based process.
 Suggested water velocity within the pipes for ultrapure water is 3-6 fps (feet per second).